Eutropios/WarMAC/docs/source/installation.rst

    either through the provided ``poetry.lock`` file (recommended), or by building a lock of your own.

-|  To obtain the source code, you can either download the latest version from
+|  To obtain the source code, you can either download the latest version from `Releases <https://github.com/Eutropios/WarMAC/releases>`_, or by
-   the `Releases tab <https://github.com/Eutropios/WarMAC/releases>`_, or by cloning the repository using `Git <https://git-scm.com/downloads>`_ with the following command:
+   cloning the repository using `git <https://git-scm.com/downloads>`_ with the following command:

 .. code:: console